 The Youth Program promotes self-discipline, confidence, awareness, compassion and fitness in a structured, safe and fun environment.
-Aikido, a non-combative Japanese Martial Art, is a great way to help children learn to defend themselves, learn about cooperation and foster great social skills.
+Aikido, a non-combative Japanese Martial Art, is a great way to help children learn about cooperation, foster great social skills and learn to defend themselves.
 Our program focuses on helping children to use their minds and bodies to neutralize conflict by developing awareness of how humans think and move and by maintaining a balanced and centered position.

 A typical class usually is comprised of two students taking turns as the attacker (Uke) and defender (Nage) to practice a particular technique demonstrated by the instructor.
 There are no competitions in Aikido: all practice is cooperative, with each partner working on the development of his or her skills while helping the partner do the same.